What is Caffe Americano & Where Did it Come From?

 < img class="aligncenter wp-image-20355"src ="https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from.png"alt ="Whats Americano"width ="

-681″height =” 143 “srcset =”https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from.png 1227w, https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from-1.png 300w, https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from-2.png 1024w, https://coffeeblog.co.uk/wp-content/uploads/2022/05/Whats-Americano-768×161.png 768w” sizes=”(max-width: 681px) 100vw, 681px”> Coffee was banned in Italy throughout the Second World War As you can see from the text above, which you’ll discover on page 12, Americano doesn’t have its roots in the 2nd world war with American soldiers ordering an espresso coffee and wanting it to be watered down with hot water– due to the reality that there was no espresso coffee in Italy during world war 2, coffee was prohibited!
+681″height =” 143 “srcset =”https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from.png 1227w, https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from-1.png 300w, https://how-to-brew.coffee/wp-content/uploads/2022/06/what-is-caffe-americano-where-did-it-come-from-2.png 1024w, https://coffeeblog.co.uk/wp-content/uploads/2022/05/Whats-Americano-768×161.png 768w” sizes=”(max-width: 681px) 100vw, 681px”> Coffee was banned in Italy throughout the Second World War As you can see from the text above, which you’ll discover on page 12, Americano doesn’t have its roots in the 2nd world war with American soldiers ordering an espresso coffee and wanting it to be watered down with hot water– due to the reality that there was no espresso in Italy during world war 2, coffee was prohibited!

 This is a revelation, as is the fact that this info appears to have actually been nearly forgotten.
-At the time of writing, none of the most apparent coffee-related sites seem to cover this, and even big mainstream sites like Wikipedia seem devoid of this information.
-Wierd.
+At the time of writing, none of the most apparent coffee-related sites seem to cover this, and even big mainstream sites like Wikipedia seem devoid of this data Wierd.

 Life resembles a box of chocolates, so join my Brew Time list, register for my YouTube Channel, end up being a recognized coffee botherer (Patreon advocate), try my coffee at The Coffeeworks (usage discount rate code coffeebotherers), follow me on Twitter & & Instagram, follow the coffeeblog FaceBook page, which’s all I need to state about that.

-This post first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This article to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!